UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/README.md

 `questionType`, *string* (`'query'`): specifies the type of question and can be one of these values: `'create'`, `'insert'`, `'update''`, `'delete'`, or `'query'`.
 `questionDifficulty`, *string* or *None* (`None`): instead of specifing question-type specific parameters, a difficulty can be used.
 The question difficulties are `'easy'`, `'medium'`, and `'hard'`.
 Alternatively the difficulty can be `None` whereupon the question instead uses the parameters specified in the HTML tag. *It is suggested to use a difficulty of `None`.
 Difficulties are deprecated*.
-`conditional`, *integer* (0): the number of conditional clauses in the question's WHERE section. *Only applicable for UPDATE, DELETE, and SELECT questions*.
+`conditionals`, *integer* (0): the number of conditional clauses in the question's WHERE section. *Only applicable for UPDATE, DELETE, and SELECT questions*.
 `useSubquery`, *boolean* (false): if true, then the question will contain a subquery. *Only applicable for UPDATE, DELETE, and SELECT questions*.